-Hidden beneath the surface is the ship’s hull, an important element in ensuring that a ship functions efficiently.
-Material failure, corrosion and unidentified structural defects can lead to disaster, making frequent ship hull inspections important.
-The traditional method of inspection, using human divers is time consuming and expensive, and puts the divers at risk.
-The underwater inspection service provided by Engineers with Drones helps you assess a ship hull’s and spot structural failure using non destructive underwater drones, faster and safer.
+Hidden beneath the surface is the ship's hull, an important element in ensuring that a ship functions efficiently.
+Material failure, corrosion, and unidentified structural defects can lead to disaster, making frequent ship hull inspections important.
+The traditional method of inspection, using human divers, is time-consuming and expensive and puts the divers at risk.
+The underwater inspection service provided by Engineers with Drones helps you assess a ship's hull and spot structural failure using non-destructive underwater drones, faster and safer.

 The hull paint is an important protective element in helping ships deal with changing water temperatures, currents, biofouling and sea environments.
 If your ship's hull is not properly protected, these changing conditions can cause structural damage.

 Our ship hull inspection service helps our clients track the status of their vessel's hull.
 The build-up of plants, algae and other sea organisms (also called biofouling) can hinder your ship's performance.
 Even ships treated with antifouling paint need regular inspection to ensure no areas have been compromised and that the paint is holding up.
 The advantage of ship hull inspections using drones is that you can compare, track and inspect points of interest up close, allowing you to determine when to recoat the paint.

 Traditional inspection methods require the use of multiple divers.
 One of the divers will take up the role of "main diver" and the others will be in supporting roles.
 During an inspection, they may need to switch roles depending on the circumstances.
 Divers have to take breaks.
 This can slow down the process.
 Many divers can be replaced by one submersible drone.